 If you have travel fever and are itching to move abroad, Lisbon is a very attractive city for relocation.
-To make sure you are prepared for such an exciting step, we have prepared the Ultimate Expat Guide to Lisbon for you.
+To make sure you are prepared for such an exciting step, we have prepared the Ultimate Guide for Lisbon's Expats.
 Forewarned is forearmed, right?
-Before setting out, you probably want to know more about the local job market, the working conditions, the living standard, the city’s unique culture and character, as well as its best spots and insights.
+Before setting out, you probably want to know more about the local job market, the working conditions, the living standards, the city’s unique culture and character, as well as its best spots and insights.
 That's right!
 All this information can be found in this all-you-need-to-know city guide.

 When it comes to relocating to a new city or country, the first thought that springs to mind is usually work-related.
 Either you will need to turn your current position into a remote role, or you will need to search for a new job altogether.
 So, to immerse yourself in the foreign job hunting process, it will be handy to have an overview of the local job market and work culture.
 You might be wondering how to kick off your career, what the most in-demand languages are, which qualities are most sought after in expats by local and international companies, or how to blend seamlessly in the local business environment.

 Anyone interested in moving to Lisbon for work must provide the following documents to obtain a work permit:

 ● Proof of accommodation in Portugal

 ● A valid passport

 ● Tax forms